 Current Members

-Eyram Amedzor, BSc (Bluecrest), is a MCS Student at Dalhousie University.
+Eyram Amedzor, BSc (Bluecrest), is a Master’s student at Dalhousie University.
 His research interests include software engineering.
 Before joining Dalhousie, Eyram was a tech freelancer and founded multiple successful startups.

 Hera Arif, MSc (Abu Dhabi), is a PhD Student at DalSEL under Prof. Ralph’s supervision.
 Her research interests include software code quality and measurement.
 She holds a Bachelors in Information Technology and a Masters in Information Technology from Abu Dhabi University, UAE and has five peer-reviewed publications.
 Her thesis investigates current research related to software code quality metrics; their measurement standards, validation, and usage.